 Elizabeth Conner has taught Latin at Saint James School in Montgomery since 1999.
-She currently serves as president of the Alabama Classical Association.
 She is a member of the Alabama Classical League and enjoyed presenting a session at the 2015 Annual Institute.
-Languages: Latin, Italian
+She has served as president of the Alabama Classical Association and is serving in her second term as AWLA secretary.
+Languages: Latin, Italian.

 Sara McCutcheon has taught at Cullman High School since 2007 and was named Cullman City Schools Teacher of the Year in 2014.
 She has taught Spanish I-IV, Bible as literature, and public speaking.
 Sara is sponsor of the Student Government Association, Spanish Club, and Spanish Honor Society.
 Her instructional leadership includes serving as the Foreign Language Instructional Team Leader, Formative Assessment In-Service Instructor, New Teacher Orientation Instructor, and Cullman High School SACS Accreditation Team Leader.
 She is currently a Distance Learning Educator with the ACCESS Distance Learning program.
 Sara has also completed professional learning in Mexico, Costa Rica, Spain, and numerous other countries.